vincenzoarico/FFmpeg-HTTP-Streamer/README.md

 The **--transcode** flag in the command activates the transcoding.

-Running it with the --transcode flag, if your video isn't in H.264/AAC format, the script will append a new video/audio track and transcode it in H.264/AAC format for optimal streaming compatibility.
+Running it with the --transcode flag, if your video doesn't have a H.264/AAC track among its tracks, the script will append a new video/audio track and transcode it in H.264/AAC format for optimal streaming compatibility.
 It never deletes already existing video/audio tracks.

 ## Supported Video Formats